Home > Careers > Senior Medical Officers > Radiologists

 Roles & responsibilities

-The roles and responsibilities of a radiologist in New Zealand include a range of clinical, diagnostic, and collaborative duties:
+The roles and responsibilities of a Radiologist in New Zealand include a range of clinical, diagnostic, and collaborative duties:

-Diagnostic Imaging: Radiologists interpret medical images such as X-rays, CT scans, MRIs, and ultrasound scans to diagnose diseases, injuries, and other medical conditions.
+- Radiologists interpret medical images such as X-rays, CT scans, MRIs, and ultrasound scans to diagnose diseases, injuries, and other medical conditions.

-Patient Care: Radiologists are responsible for ensuring that imaging procedures are safe and appropriate for each patient.
+- Radiologists are responsible for ensuring that imaging procedures are safe and appropriate for each patient.

-Interventional Procedures: Radiologists may perform minimally invasive procedures guided by imaging technology, such as biopsies, drainages, or the insertion of catheters and stents.
+- Radiologists may perform minimally invasive procedures guided by imaging technology, such as biopsies, drainages, or the insertion of catheters and stents.
 These procedures often serve as alternatives to traditional surgery.

-Consultation with Other Physicians: Radiologists frequently collaborate with other medical professionals, providing expert opinions on imaging results to aid in diagnosis and treatment planning.
+- Radiologists frequently collaborate with other medical professionals, providing expert opinions on imaging results to aid in diagnosis and treatment planning.
 They may also participate in multidisciplinary team meetings to discuss complex cases.

 Required qualifications & experience

-To work as a radiologist in New Zealand, the following qualifications and experience are required:
+To work as a Radiologist in New Zealand, the following qualifications and experience are required:

 - New Zealand Medical Council Registration: Graduates must complete a one-year internship (house officer year) and obtain general registration with the Medical Council of New Zealand (MCNZ).
 International medical graduates may need to pass additional exams or assessments to gain registration.

-- Fellowship with RANZCR
+Fellowship with RANZCR:

-- Experience in Radiology
+Experience in Radiology:

-- Continued Professional Development
+Continued Professional Development:

-- Ongoing Education: Radiologists are expected to engage in continued professional development (CPD) to maintain their registration and stay up to date with the latest advancements in radiology.
+- Ongoing education: Radiologists are expected to engage in continued professional development (CPD) to maintain their registration and stay up to date with the latest advancements in Radiology.
 This may involve attending conferences, workshops, and completing CPD activities.

-- Language Requirements: Proficiency in English is mandatory, and international medical graduates may need to provide proof of English language proficiency through exams like IELTS or OET, unless they have completed their primary medical qualifications in an English-speaking country.
+- Language requirements: proficiency in English is mandatory, and international medical graduates may need to provide proof of English language proficiency through exams like IELTS or OET, unless they have completed their primary medical qualifications in an English-speaking country.

-- Professional Registration: In addition to MCNZ, radiologists may need to register with relevant professional bodies, such as the RANZCR, and adhere to their standards and codes of conduct.
+- Professional registration: in addition to MCNZ, Radiologists may need to register with relevant professional bodies, such as the RANZCR, and adhere to their standards and codes of conduct.

 Information for international candidates

-Internationally qualified candidates
+Internationally qualified candidates:

 -